generalizable-neural-performer/bodyfitting/README.md

-# BodyFitting - A Multi-view SMPL & SMPLX Optimization Framework
+# BodyFitting - A Multi-view SMPLx Optimization Framework

 Bodyfitting is the SMPLx fitting tool in "Generalizable Neural Performer: Learning Robust Radiance Fields for Human Novel View Synthesis" and GeneBody Dataset.

+This toolbox can register SMPLx from calibrated motion capture images, as well as the synthetic meshes; SMPL+D and texture fitting is also provided.

 ## Setup environment
 The project is built on python3.6 and torch 1.2, you can set up the environment as: